-- SB 187 transfers authority for rules and regulations related to the administration of the Workers Compensation Self-Insurance Fund from the Secretary of Administration to the Secretary of Health and Environment. - Senate Sub. for HB 2034 requires the Secretary of Health and Environment, in consultation with the Attorney General, to promulgate rules and regulations to implement provisions related to staff secure facilities for minors who are victims of human trafficking, by January 1, 2014. (heard January 7, 2014) - Sub. for HB 2183 requires the Secretary to adopt, by January 1, 2014, rules and regulations to protect those who may be exposed to blood or other potentially infectious materials by providing or receiving services.
-The bill also amends agency authority regarding the prevention of diseases dangerous to the public health, from promulgating rules and regulations "for the isolation and quarantine" of affected people to promulgating rules and regulations "as may be medically necessary and reasonable to prevent the spread and dissemination of diseases . . . including, but not limited to, providing for the testing for such diseases and the isolation and guarantine. . . " of affected people. (heard January 7, 2014)
+- SB 187 transfers authority for rules and regulations related to the administration of the Workers Compensation Self-Insurance Fund from the Secretary of Administration to the Secretary of Health and Environment. - Senate Sub. for HB 2034 requires the Secretary of Health and Environment, in consultation with the Attorney General, to promulgate rules and regulations to implement provisions related to staff secure facilities for minors who are victims of human trafficking, by

+January 1, 2014.
+(The corresponding rules and regulations were heard at the January 7, 2014, meeting.)

+Sub. for HB 2183 requires the Secretary to adopt, by January 1, 2014, rules and regulations to protect those who may be exposed to blood or other potentially infectious materials by providing or receiving services.
+The bill also amends agency authority regarding the prevention of diseases dangerous to the public health, from promulgating rules and regulations "for the isolation and quarantine" of affected people to promulgating rules and regulations "as may be medically necessary and reasonable to prevent the spread and dissemination of diseases . . . including, but not limited to, providing for the testing for such diseases and the isolation and quarantine. . . " of affected people.
+(The corresponding rules and regulations were heard at the January 7, 2014, meeting.)